Listen to this article

 Cash, Food Benefits in CoronaVirus State Shutdown

-If you are living and working in an area where Coronavirus prevention methods are enforced by state or city, then USCIS will consider it as a legitimate reason for using those state sponsored cash or food benefits.
+If you are living and working in an area where Coronavirus prevention methods are enforced by state or city, then USCIS will consider it as a legitimate reason for using that state-sponsored cash or food benefits.

 - Social distancing or quarantine enforced by state or city